Sanding a wood floor is a multi-step process.

 - Use a dry microfiber cloth or other clean, lint-free textile to remove all remaining dust from the floor.

-- 16grit: starting grit for floors with heavy shellac finishes or single layers of paint and sometimes for very old, hard maple floors (this is an unfortunate but common starting grit here in the Twin Cities,as you can see in the photo at right)
+Starting grit for floors with heavy shellac finishes or single layers of paint and sometimes for very old, hard maple floors (this is an unfortunate but common starting grit here in the Twin Cities).

 Assess honestly, sand appropriately